lrodero/cats-effect-tutorial/tutorial.md

 section.

-Handling exit events (graceful server stop)
+Graceful server stop (handling exit events)
 -------------------------------------------
 There is no way to shutdown gracefully the echo server coded in the previous version.
 Sure we can always `<Ctrl>-c` it, but proper servers should provide